 As December sets in, daylight hours decrease and the risk of frost, wind and rain increase.
-December can however be a very picturesque time in the garden and there are a few essential jobs that can be done to ensure your garden remains happy and healthy.
+December can, however, be a very picturesque time in the garden and there are a few essential jobs that can be done to make sure your garden stays happy and healthy.
 And as this is a month where we naturally spend a lot more time indoors, gardening is the perfect way to get outside and enjoy some fresh air.

-Now is the time to harvest those delicious root vegetables that were sown earlier in the year.
-Leeks, parsnips, winter cabbage and sprouts should all be ready to dig up, and they’ll make the perfect companions to this year’s Christmas dinner.
+Now is the time to harvest those delicious root vegetables that you sowed earlier in the year.
+Leeks, parsnips, winter cabbage and Brussels sprouts are all ready to dig up, and they’ll make the perfect companions to this year’s Christmas dinner.

-Should we experience a white Christmas make sure that there’s plenty of food out for the birds who will desperately appreciate it this time of year.
+Whether it’s a white Christmas or not this year, make sure there’s plenty of food out for the birds who will desperately appreciate it this time of year.
 They’ll go wild for our fat balls, peanuts, suet pellets and sunflower hearts.
 Choosing different types of bird feed is one of the best ways to attract more varieties of bird to your garden.
-Find loads more advice on caring for the birds in your garden this winter via our blog.
+Find loads more advice on caring for the birds in your garden this winter on our blog.

-Clear pathways to ensure that it’s safe to get around your outdoor space should you need to.
+Clear pathways to make sure that it’s safe to get around your outdoor space if you need to.
 Scatter a little rock salt to prevent the area from becoming slippery should it frost back over.
-Or why not try grit-based cat litter as a pet-friendly option?

 Get outdoors and have some fun making snow angels and building a snowman.
-There are so many ways to enjoy the garden and getting wrapped up warm and embracing the outdoors is certainly one of them!
+There are so many ways to enjoy the garden and getting wrapped up warm and embracing the outdoors is definitely one of them.

 With Christmas just around the corner, it’s a great time to fill your outdoor space with light.
-Whether it’s with our innovative connectable string lights or a novelty Christmas character, your outdoor space will soon be brimming with personality!
-We love the effect that’s created when draping a net of lights over a bush or tree.
-Take a look at our entire outdoor lights collection here.
+Whether it’s with some festive outdoor Christmas lights or a novelty Christmas character, your outdoor space will soon be brimming with personality.
+And don’t forget your outdoor security lighting – now is the perfect time to make sure it’s all in good working order.

-If you haven’t done so already, make sure that winter protection is in place in your garden.
-Put protection fleece on your vulnerable crops, keep outdoor taps and pipes up with a cover, invest in a greenhouse heater and chuck a ball in ponds to deter them from freezing over.
+If you haven’t already, make sure all the necessary winter protection is in place in your garden.
+Put protection fleece on your vulnerable crops, keep outdoor taps and pipes covered and put a tennis ball in ponds to help stop them from freezing over.

 Your December garden to dos: